ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 You can find a set a examples on how to use our Public Cloud Load Balancer with Managed Kubernetes Service (MKS) on our dedicated Github repository https://github.com/ovh/public-cloud-examples

 #### Public-to-Private (your cluster is attached to a private network/subnet)
-In a public-to-private scenario you will use your Load Balancer to publicly expose app that are hosted on your Managed Kubernetes Cluster.
+In a public-to-private scenario you will use your Load Balancer to publicly expose application that are hosted on your Managed Kubernetes Cluster.
 Main benefit is that your Kubernetes nodes are not exposed on internet with that scenario.

 Service example:
 ```yaml